krbz999/rollgroups/README.md

 - [Faster Rolling By Default](https://foundryvtt.com/packages/faster-rolling-by-default-5e), for faster rolling of all the system's core rolls.
 - [Visual Active Effects](https://foundryvtt.com/packages/visual-active-effects) combined with [Concentration Notifier](https://foundryvtt.com/packages/concentrationnotifier); the rollgroups buttons will display in the effects.

-This module should not be used with WIRE or MIDI.
+This module should not be used with RSR, WIRE, or MIDI.